+The HWB is not aware of any extant grants in Hartlepool at 1st October 2017. though applications could commence before the final PNA is published.
 We are not aware of any other decisions recently notified and within the Appeal period or with an Appeal pending.
-The outcome of future applications will be published as notices or Supplementary Statements to the published 2018 PNA, as and when necessary.
+The outcome of future applications will be published as notices or Supplementary Statements to the final published PNA (2018) as and when necessary.